|Best senior dog food||Blue Buffalo Life Protection Formula Natural Senior Dry Dog Food||Check Price||

 Dogs enter their senior years around age seven, but that can vary by breed.
 For example, small breeds tend to live longer than large breeds, while a large breed may begin showing signs of aging around five years old.

 Senior dogs need the same nutrients as younger adult dogs.
 However, they tend to slow down and live a more sedentary lifestyle.
 Consequently, many senior dog foods have fewer calories or may be labeled as diet food.
 Some senior foods include extra vitamin E, beta-carotene, glucosamine, or other nutrients that support the immune system or joint health.
+Plus, many diets are even supplemented with specific dog vitamins.

 Dog size and type of kibble